cisteele/Count_Bumps_Point_Cloud/README.md

 count_bumps_DBSCAN_test.py is a python file that defines count_bumps_DBSCAN, and the calls that function with the bumps.txt file as the arguement.
 It returns the solution to the number of bumps on the test data.

-Count_Bumps_Point_Cloud_DBSCAN.ipynb is a jupyter notebook with the count_bumps function and an example of it solving the bumps_16.txt and the bumps.txt datasets and timing the solution.
+Count_Bumps_Point_Cloud_DBSCAN.ipynb is a jupyter notebook with the count_bumps function and an example of it solving the bumps_16.txt and then bumps.txt datasets and timing the solution.

 Count_Bumps_Point_Cloud_EDA.ipynb is a jupyter notebook that shows my exploratory process for loading, cleaning, and visualizing the data before designing the DBSCAN model.
 It contains notes of my thought process in markdown cells.